Antonín Pulda: National Theatre

-After the transformation into the National Theatre and the installation of a new director, František Šubert, he lost this influence.
+After the transformation into the National Theatre and the installation of a new director, František Šubert, he lost his influence.
 He was neither close in opinion to Šubert, nor did he get along with the dramaturge Ladislav Stroupežnický.

-He was ambitious and aspired to the position of the National Theatre director.
+He was ambitious and aspired to become the National Theatre director.

-In 1894, on Stroupežnický's instructions, director Šubert did not assign him the direction of the highly expected new French melodrama, Ohnet's The Ironmaster, but gave the tast to director Jakub Seifert. Šubert also assigned the role of Claire, the female lead to Marie Bittnerová, who got on well with Šubert, and the supporting role of Athenaida to Maria Pospischil, Pulda's lover and Bittnerová's competition.
-Her recent considerable success in the role of Queen Elizabeth of Pomerania in a comedy A Night at Karlštejn got her to a spotlight.
+In 1894, on Stroupežnický's instructions, director Šubert did not assign Pulda the direction of the highly expected new French melodrama, Ohnet's The Ironmaster, but gave the task to director Jakub Seifert. Šubert also assigned the role of Claire, the female lead, to Marie Bittnerová, who got on well with Šubert, and the supporting role of Athenaida to Maria Pospischil, Pulda's lover and Bittnerová's competition.
+Her recent considerable success in the role of Queen Elizabeth of Pomerania in the comedy A Night at Karlštejn attracted the attention of many directors.

-Subsequently, dramaturge Stroupežnický attacked Pulda during a rehearsal for Hugo's drama Marion de Lorme with Pospichil in was the title role.
-Stroupežnický began to demand new changes of the text, which Pulda felt was an attack on his interpretation of the play.
+Subsequently, dramaturge Stroupežnický attacked Pulda during a rehearsal for Hugo's drama Marion de Lorme with Pospichil in the title role.
+Stroupežnický began to demand new changes of the text, which Pulda felt was an attack aimed at his interpretation of the play.
 He was replaced by Seifert in the position of the director.

-Shortly afterwards he was accused of initiating a public rebellion of actress Maria Pospischil against the director.
-Before the premiere of The Ironmaster in December 1884 Pospischil had a fierce fight with Šubert in his office and subsequently published her critical opinion on conditions at the theatre: "The systematic killing of my talent and my health by the director of the National Theatre, Mr. František Šubert, pushed me to resign immediately.
+Shortly afterwards, he was accused of initiating a public rebellion of actress Maria Pospischil against the director.
+Before the premiere of The Ironmaster in December 1884, Pospischil had a fierce fight with Šubert in his office and afterwards published her critical opinion on the conditions at the theatre: "The systematic killing of my talent and my health by the director of the National Theatre, Mr. František Šubert, pushed me to resign immediately.
 I will explain the details of the behind-the-scenes intrigues and love affairs of which I am the victim to my beloved audience later, when I am of a cooler mind," hinting on Šubert's love affairs as he was famous for having sexual relationships with actresses.
 This quote was both published in newspapers and handed out in the National Theatre on the day of Marie Bittnerová's performance.
-Both, she and Pulda, were dismissed.
+Both she and Pulda were dismissed.
 They tried to reconcile with Šubert, but in vain. Šubert did not accept their apology.
 Both, Pulda and Pospischil were fired.
 They tried to reconcile with the theatre management and publicly apologized, but Šubert refused to accept their apology.
 Pospischil, although later she was repeatedly asked about the reasons for her actions and choice of words, never commented on this topic.

 Later, director Šubert repeatedly called Pulda "unnecessary" or "average", which caused controversy and seemed inappropriate among theatre insiders, especially after Pulda's death in 1894.